NBISweden/workshop-kmer-analysis/gsize/gsize.md

 ```
 Total number: 1597773086

-Since we know the peak position (14) we can calculate the genome size like this:
+And calculate the genome size:

 ```r
 sum(as.numeric(test2_kmers[5:10001,1]*test2_kmers[5:10001,2]))/14